Rihanna Poses In Sexy Savage X Fenty Lingerie On Instagram

-Rihanna took a moment from New York Fashion Week to pose a steamy look for Instagram on Sunday.
+Rihanna took a moment from New York Fashion Week to post a steamy look to Instagram on Sunday.

 The “Work” singer posted a photo wearing a lingerie piece from her line, Savage X Fenty.
 While sitting down, the multitalented star is wearing a black slip dress with lace near the straps.
-Her face is in full glam, as she is wearing foundation, gold eyeshadow and a pink lipstick.
-Her nude acrylic nails are on full display as she has one hand on the lingerie.
-For accessories, Rihanna added large gold hoops to the ensemble.
+Her face is in full glam, as she is wearing foundation, gold eyeshadow, and pink lipstick.
+Her nude acrylic nails are on full display as she has one arm wrapped around her body.
+For accessories, Rihanna added large gold hoops to complete the ensemble.

 At the time of writing, Rihanna’s post received more than 5.5 million likes.
 The post also received more than 50,000 comments from Rihanna’s fans.